Please refresh as revisions made.

 all it would have taken is a few hundred dollars to do weld mechanical tests that

-would have proved their E70T-4 met the weld requirements.
+would have proved their E70T-4 met the seismic weld requirements.
+It

-seems to me that the weld qualification tests would have been a little cheaper
+seems to me that the weld qualification tests by Lincoln would have been a little cheaper

 than the millions they spent going around the fundamental issue.
 Of course they

-did not offer this as they knew the weld wire would not meet the weld mechanical
+did not offer this as they knew the weld wires selected could not meet the weld quality requirements and mechanical

 must have many engineers and technicians that have been aware for decades of the